Mersey Ferry: Leasowe, Egremont and the Royal Daffodil II

+Royal Daffodil II was also sold to Greek owners in 1977 and renamed several times.
+She sank in heavy seas on 7 November 2007, whilst carrying the name Dolphin I, with the loss of her captain and mate.

 The Egremont was laid up in Morpeth Dock whilst on sale offer in 1975 and sprang a leak.
 Her engine room was flooded, ruining her engines and rendering her inoperable.
 She was stripped of her machinery and used as a floating headquarters for the Island Cruising Club in Salcombe, Devon, not far from her original birthplace.
 In 2016, the vessel underwent extensive repairs to her hull in Sharpness, Gloucestershire, before being again laid up.
 As of April 2019, the vessel is no longer in use by the ICC and has been offered for sale.